Svalbard and Norway Recommended Reading

 For cruising the Norwegian Coast the Harbour Guide is an online subscription resource for anchorages, harbours and marinas that also covers most of Scandinavia, the SW Baltic and the complete E Adriatic coast including western Greece, its accessible online or via your favourite app or play store however you will need an internet connection to access the content.

-For finding and paying for harbours in Norway and Svalbard you need the Go Marina App
+For finding and paying for harbours in Norway and Svalbard you will need the Go Marina App